fsommers/bureaucrat/README.md

 (1) In `generate` mode, you specify what types of documents you desire, and the system comes up with with the document designs and data for you.

-(2) In `clone` mode, you specify an existing business document, and the system attempts to "clone" that document, identifying private data in that document, replacing private data with synthetic data, but keeping close to the original document's design.
+(2) In `clone` mode, you specify an existing business document, and the system attempts to "clone" that document: It identifies private data in that document, replaces private data with synthetic data, but keeps close to the original document's design.

 ## Generating Synthetic Business Documents